Skip to Content

 It’s important to know that there is a specific time limit for filing a personal injury lawsuit in every state.
 This period of time is known as the statute of limitations.
 The injured party has from the date of the incident or when the injury was sustained up until the statute of limitations to file their claim or the court will not hear the case and they will not be able to receive any compensation for their injuries and accompanying damages.

-How Damage Amounts are determined in a Personal Injury Case
+How Damage Amounts Are Determined in a Personal Injury Case

 No matter what kind of accident led to your personal injury, whether it was a car accident, slip or fall or medical malpractice, you will no doubt wonder how much your case is worth.
 Generally, the extent of your damages can answer that question.
 In other words, it depends on how much money your injuries have cost you, as well as the physical and emotional or mental toll they have had on you.
 In some cases, the defendant’s conduct is such that they should be punished, which can lead to punitive damages being awarded to an injured plaintiff.

 In any personal injury case, compensation is awarded to the injured plaintiff through money.
 Either the individual responsible for the accident or their insurer pays the compensation.
-There can be a settlement between the parties, their insurance companies or between an accident and Personal Injury Lawyer Savannah GA and the defense lawyer.
+There can be a settlement between the parties, their insurance companies or between an accident and Personal Injury Lawyer in Savannah GA, and the defense lawyer.
 If the compensation comes from an insurance company, it’s important that the plaintiff have his or her attorney negotiate with the insurer.
 Attorneys have experience in dealing with insurance companies and know all the tactics they employ to make sure they don’t pay out unnecessary claims, so this is the plaintiff’s best chance at getting a higher settlement amount.
 If that is still not acceptable to the insurance company, the plaintiff can decide to go through a trial to get the compensation they deserve.

 In general, damages in a personal injury case are considered “compensatory,” which means they are meant to compensate the injured plaintiff for what was lost during the accident or incident resulting in their injury.
 Compensatory damages are meant to make the plaintiff “whole” again.
 The various compensatory damages awarded in these cases include: